Tytherington Rocks F.C.: Hellenic Football League (2004–2021)

-Western League Division One (2021 - present)
+Western League Division One (2021 - 2023)

 In 2021 a new era was welcomed at the club as they were transferred to Division One of the Western League.

 The Rocks also appointed a new management team of Tiago Carreiras and Jake Edwards.

 Further transformation occurred with an integration with North Bristol United FC who now compete As Tytherington Rocks Reserves in the Premier Division of Bristol and Suburban Association Football League.